yoonghm/Examples/Linux/bash.md

 Enter a number( q to quit): 100
 The number is 100
 Enter a number( q to quit): q
-The number is less than 100
 <b>$ </b>
 </pre>

-The script is not perfect as it prints a statement even if we enter `q`.

-Let's make another script `ask3.sh`